 Dr. Clover A. Perez is the Founder and Executive Director of A Beautiful HEART Ministries (ABHM).
 She holds a PhD in Philosophy and is a Justice in Education Scholar at Columbia University.
 Dr. Perez also serves as an Ambassador for the Susan G. Komen Foundation and sits on several nonprofit boards.

-A nationally recognized speaker and passionate advocate for justice-impacted individuals and those affected by mental health challenges, Dr. Perez has testified before Congress on the importance of second chances and has been featured on CBS This Morning.
+A nationally recognized speaker and passionate advocate for justice-impacted individuals and those affected by mental health challenges, Dr. Perez has testified before Congress on the importance of second chances and has been featured on CBS, This Morning.
 She has spoken at universities, colleges, and community forums across the country, inspiring audiences through her message of transformation, resilience, and hope.
 Her leadership and advocacy have earned her numerous awards and citations for impacts and service.

 Michel Weksler